-The key audit matter How the matter was addressed in our audit Revenue recognition Our procedures included the following: The timing of revenue recognition is relevant to the reported performance of the Company.
-We assessed the compliance of the revenue recognition accounting policies against the requirements of Indian Accounting Standards ("Ind AS").
-We identified revenue recognition as a key audit matter because of quantum of revenue and the time and audit effort involved in auditing the terms of the customers contract and the revenue recognised.
-We evaluated the design and operating effectiveness of the relevant key financial controls with respect to revenue recognition on selected transactions.
-Using statistical sampling, we tested the terms of the revenue contracts against the recognition of revenue based on the underlying documentation and records.
-We tested the accuracy of revenue recognised around year end.
-On a sample basis, we evaluated the revenue being recognised in the correct accounting period. • We assessed the adequacy of disclosures in the standalone
+- We assessed the compliance of the revenue recognition accounting policies against the requirements of Indian Accounting Standards ("Ind AS"). - We evaluated the design and operating effectiveness of the relevant key financial controls with respect to revenue recognition on selected transactions. - Using statistical sampling, we tested the terms of the revenue contracts against the recognition of revenue based on the underlying documentation and records. - We tested the accuracy of revenue recognised around year end.
+On a sample basis, we evaluated the revenue being recognised in the correct accounting period. - We assessed the adequacy of disclosures in the standalone financial statements against the requirements of Ind AS 115, Revenue from contracts with customers.